bmenyhart/udacity-vr-p7-The_Storyteller_s_Revenge/README.md

 # The Storyteller’s Revenge

+YouTube video link as a proof that video streaming works as it should.: https://youtu.be/nYoEA4a95WA

 This project is part of [Udacity](https://www.udacity.com "Udacity - Be in demand")'s [VR Developer Nanodegree](https://www.udacity.com/course/vr-developer-nanodegree--nd017).

 Project is made by Borbala Menyhart.